 Put the bread in the oven with steam

 Now the exciting bit!
 Once the bread has risen over the top of the tin it’s ready to go in the oven!
 Using one straight cut, slash the bread with a serrated knife or bakers lame.
-Next, take the bread straight to the oven and place on the baking stone.
+Next, take the bread straight to the oven and place it on the baking stone.
 For the perfect bake, pour a cup of boiling water onto the tray below and quickly shut the door to keep the steam in the oven!

 Bake for 20 minutes and open the door for 5 seconds.
 This will release the steam and allow the crust to become nice and hard.
 Continue baking for another 15-20 minutes until it’s beautifully golden brown.
 If it colours too quickly you can reduce the heat by 20 degrees.